andrei-m-code/halifax/README.md

 # Halifax Service Foundation API
-Halifax libraries are designed to speed up API service development process by encapsulating common functionality required for all microservices.
-In particular:
+Simplistic libraries for complex projects.
+Halifax libraries are designed to speed up API service development process by encapsulating common functionality required for all microservices, allowing developers to focus on the business logic instead of copy-pasting the boilerplate code from project to project.
+The libraries are focussed on the following aspects of any application:
 - ✅ Exception handling
 - ✅ API models
 - ✅ Swagger